-The institution verifies that all admissions requirements are met prior to admission and collects appropriate evidence, such as official transcripts and English language proficiency documentation, to support eligibility.
-English language proficiency is verified for applicants whose native language is not English and who have not earned a degree from an appropriately accredited institution where English is the principal language of instruction.
+The institution verifies that all admissions requirements are met prior to admission and collects appropriate evidence, such as official transcripts and English language proficiency is verified for applicants whose native language is not English and who have not earned a degree from an appropriately accredited institution where English is the principal language of instruction.
 Such verification procedures align with DEAC's guidance on English Language Proficiency Assessment located in Appendix IX.
 The institution documents the basis for any denial of admission.
 Official transcripts, if required for admission, must be received within a defined enrollment period not to exceed 12 semester credit hours.
 Students who do not submit required official transcripts within the prescribed period are administratively withdrawn.